BradleyCodeU/bradleycodeu.github.io/_apcsp/turtlegames/multipleTurtles01-naming-a-turtle-object.md

+---
+layout: project
+category: turtlegames
+title: Naming a Turtle Object
+---
 Tina is a Turtle that you control with code.
 But what's a turtle?
 It's what's called an object.
 This means that a programmer has written some code that we can use to do cool things.
 In Tina's case, she knows how to go ``` forward
 ```, ```